S-MARC: Causal Streaming Reasoning for Full-Duplex Conversational Behavior Modeling: ConversationGoT-120h

-\paragraph{Data Verification Protocol} To ensure the quality and usability of the verification data, all synthesized samples must undergo human review.
-If a sample’s score falls below 70\% of the maximum score defined in the rating rubric, the reviewer will discard the sample and trigger the pipeline to regenerate a new sample, repeating this process until a qualified sample is obtained.
-The failed sample will be retained as a case study to support iterative improvements to the pipeline.
+\paragraph{Data Verification Protocol.} To ensure the quality and usability of the synthesized data, all generated samples undergo human review.
+If a sample's score falls below 70\% of the maximum score defined in the rating rubric, the reviewer discards the sample and triggers the pipeline to regenerate a replacement.
+This process is repeated until a qualified sample is obtained.
+Failed samples are retained as case studies to support iterative improvements to the generation and annotation pipeline.